Early Morning Activities…

 Morning Qigong and Taijiquan with Phyllis Richmond

-Awaken your mind and body for the day’s activities with gentle energy generated by Qigong and Taiji.
+Awaken your mind and body to the day’s activities with gentle energy generated by Qigong and Taiji.
 The soft, flowing movements of Taijiquan evolved over centuries in China as a way to achieve health and harmony, as well as being a martial art.
 Qigong exercises develop release, energy, vitality, breathing, and mindfulness.
 Practicing Qigong and Taijiquan daily helps to reduce stress, quiet the mind, develop internal awareness and alertness, improve centering and grounding, increase strength and mobility, and regulate energy.

 Phyllis Richmond (M.AmSAT, M.STAT) certified as an Alexander Technique teacher at the Brighton Alexander Training Centre (John Nicholls) in 1991.
 A serious student of Taijiquan since 1998 in the United States, Taiwan, and China, she received her teaching certification from the Yang Style Martial Arts Association in Taiwan in 2013.
 She also teaches the Shaw Method of Swimming.

 Phyllis teaches in Evanston, Illinois and Dallas, Texas and offers workshops and courses for universities and professional programs including the University of North Texas, Southern Methodist University, Northwestern, Rice, Baylor, Vanderbilt, University of Texas, Oklahoma, Central Oklahoma, Louisiana, as well as the Dallas Symphony, Chicago Symphony, Music Institute of Chicago, Keyboard Wellness Seminar, and the American Harp Society.